melviniwamoto/melviniwamoto.github.io/essays/tomorrow-today.md

 >   }
 >   // ...etc
 > }
-> // Cleaner object-creation elsewhere
+> // Cleaner object-creation afterward
 > const treeA = new tree(19, 14, ...etc);
 > // ...etc
 > ```

-These objects perform a variable amount of functions; a tree might have a vast amount of them, including a *grow* function that adds to it's height and age.
+Objects can perform a variable amount of functions; a tree might have a vast amount of them, including a *grow* function that adds to it's height and age.

-Functions relating to changing the data of objects of a class are called **methods**.
+Functions relating to changing the content of the data of *objects of a class* are called **methods**.

-These include *helper*-methods that aren't defined *inside* the class itself but still help other parts of the program to interact with it.
+These include *helper*-methods that aren't defined *inside* the class itself but still help other parts of the program to somehow interact with them.

+*Example Methods:*

 > ```js
 > class tree {
 >   constructor (...) {...}
 >   // Methods
 >   // Accept a hug
->   hug(huggerName) {
+>   getHug(huggerName) {
 >       // Add to list
 >       this.friends.push(huggerName);
 >       // ...etc